NVIDIA/k8s-device-plugin/README.md

 * You can report a bug by [filing a new issue](https://github.com/NVIDIA/k8s-device-plugin/issues/new)
 * You can contribute by opening a [pull request](https://help.github.com/articles/using-pull-requests/)

+## Versioning

+Before 1.10 the versioning scheme of the device plugin had to match exactly the version of Kubernetes.
+After the promotion of device plugins to beta this condition was was no longer required.
+We quickly noticed that this versioning scheme was very confusing for users as they still expected to see a version of the device plugin for each version of Kubernetes.

+We recently decided to reversion to follow a SEMVER scheme.
+This means that we are currently a beta project (as we depend on the device plugin API which is beta).
+If you have a version of Kubernetes > 1.10 you can deploy this device plugin.

+## Upgrading Kubernetes with the device plugin

+Upgrading Kubernetes when you have a device plugin deployed doesn't require you to do any, particular changes to your workflow.
+The API is versioned and is pretty stable (though it is not guaranteed to be non breaking), you can therefore use the 1.0.0-beta version starting from kubernetes version 1.10, upgrading kubernetes won't require you to deploy a different version of the device plugin and you will see GPUs re-registering themselves after your node comes back online.

+Upgrading the device plugin is a more complex task.
+It is recommended to drain GPU tasks as we cannot guarantee that GPU tasks will survive a rolling upgrade.
+However we make best efforts to preserve GPU tasks during an upgrade.